omnia-md/conda-recipes/README.md

 The `channel_priority` behavior we configure gives priority to the highest version of the package over all channels.

-The default behavior (`channel_priority true`) pulls packages from the highest priority chanel, independent of package version numbers. e.g. an older version package on a higher priority channel will be installed over a newer version of the same package on a lower priority channel.
+The default behavior (`channel_priority true`) pulls packages from the highest priority chanel, independent of package version numbers. i.e. an older version package on a higher priority channel will be installed over a newer version of the same package on a lower priority channel.

 ### Supported versions